AnyChart/AnyChart-AngularJS-v1.x/README.md

 ```

 ## AnychartService

 AnychartService is an [Angular Service](https://docs.angularjs.org/guide/services).
-We use it to
- share data between scopes and to provide more opportunities for developers.
-To use it in your
- module, just use the standard Angular [DI](https://docs.angularjs.org/guide/di) mechanism.
+It is used to share data between scopes and to provide more opportunities for developers.
+To use it in your  module use the standard Angular [DI](https://docs.angularjs.org/guide/di) mechanism.

 By default, AnychartService, as a shareable object, contains two fields:
-* `AnychartService.charts` - is an array that contains chart instances for
+* `AnychartService.charts` -  an array that contains chart instances for
 dashboarding purposes.
-* `AnychartService.chart` - currently used chart.
+* `AnychartService.chart` - current chart.
 Auto- or manually- created.
- It is pretty useful for any deferred actions like async data loading.
+ It is useful for any deferred actions like async data loading.

 ```javascript
 angular